 Medications are prescribed by psychiatrists the same way cardiologists prescribe medications for heart problems or how oncologists treat cancer.
 Psychiatric medications can help correct brain chemistry imbalances that are thought to be involved with mental health conditions.
 The majority of psychiatric medications need to be taken every day for a period of time recommended by the psychiatrist.

-All licensed practitioners described have completed the necessary steps required by the California Board of Behavioral Sciences and have earned a master’s degree (3-5 years average completion) from an accredited graduate school.
+All licensed practitioners described have completed the necessary steps required by the California Board of Behavioral Sciences and have earned a master’s degree (2-5 years average completion) from an accredited graduate school.
 Some may have doctoral degrees but practice under a master’s-level license.
 Many go on to develop their own style and areas of specialty beyond initial training.
+Differences between these licensures and credentials:Each type of mental health professional has its unique perspective and approach, but all are trained to provide psychotherapy and support for mental health issues.

 A Licensed Marriage and Family Therapist (LMFT) is a mental health professional whose theoretical training is grounded in examining interpersonal relationships to promote growth in individuals, families, and relationships which make up a healthy society.
 Unlike a common misconception, LMFTs provide individual care, not just marital and family therapy.